Bicycle brake: Disc mounting standards

 Center Lock hub: The disc mounts on the splines on the outside and is secured by a lockring engaging the internal thread.

+Torx screwdriver fitted with a T25 bit, a tool typically used to install or replace bicycle disc brakes.

 There are many options for rotor mounting.
+Standard International Standard (IS) six‑bolt disc brake rotors are typically secured to hubs with M5×10 mm bolts that use a Torx T25 head.
 IS is a six-bolt mount and is the industry standard.
 Center Lock is patented by Shimano and uses a splined interface along with a lockring to secure the disc.
 The advantages of Center Lock are that the splined interface is theoretically stiffer, and removing the disc is quicker because it only requires one lockring to be removed.
 Some of the disadvantages are that the design is patented requiring a licensing fee from Shimano.
 A Shimano cassette lockring tool (or an external BB tool in case of through-axle hub) is needed to remove the rotor and is more expensive and less common than a Torx key.
 Advantages of IS six-bolt are that there are more choices when it comes to hubs and rotors.

 Adaptors enable the use of six-bolt discs on Center Lock hubs.

 Examples of mounting standards are shown here: